Activity 6.1: Aftermath of the Korean War

 - Have students work in teams or small groups to answer the questions on the Viewing Worksheet.

-- Provide students with the following prompt and allow them five minutes to Quick-write their response.
+- Provide students with the following prompt and allow them 5 minutes to quick-write their response.
 Call on student volunteers to share their reflections.

 - Heebok Kim lived in a hakkobang (cardboard house) for three years, Suntae Chun did menial labor on military bases, Kee Park escaped from the north when her mother gave border guards silver spoons and chili powder, and Min Yong Lee enjoyed the candies and chewing gum given to children by GIs.

-- Write for five minutes on the following questions:
+- Write for 5 minutes on the following questions:

 - How were the experiences of Heebok Kim, Suntae Chun, Kee Park, and Min Yong Lee similar?
 How were they different?
 What do these stories and the other archival photographs and film footage tell you about the lives of civilians during the war?